PixelDev990/html-password-manager/index.md

 * Easy data inclusion using the browser
 * Easy data query using the browser
 * Case insensitive and accent insensitive search
-* Accessible from mobile devices via dropbox
+* Accessible from mobile devices via Dropbox

 ## Using